tmux-plugins/tmux-cpu/README.md

 `iostat` or `sar` are the best way to get an accurate CPU percentage.
 A fallback is included using `ps -aux` but could be inaccurate.
+`free` is used for obtaining system RAM status.
 `nvidia-smi` is required for GPU information.
 For OSX, `cuda-smi` is required instead (but only shows GPU memory use rather than load).